 This course focuses on the ethical, moral, social, and aesthetic issues surrounding the preservation, conservation, and management of the environment.
 Sources include art, philosophy, and literature by a variety of figures that have heightened environmental awareness, including the historical and contemporary writings of Thoreau, Muir, Carson, Dillard and others.
 Continued work in writing expository prose with an emphasis on interpretation, analysis, and evaluation is an important component of the class.
-(Arts and Humanities GER) Instructional Hours: 3 Prerequisite: ENG101 or ENG103
+(Arts and Humanities GER)

-HUM290-299 Special Topics in Humanities(1 - 3 credits)Students will study a topic of special interest under supervision of a College faculty member.
-Instructional Hours: 1 - 3Prerequisite: Permission of Instructor Offered occasionally
+HUM290-299 Special Topics in Humanities (1 - 3 credits)

+Students will study a topic of special interest under supervision of a $\ensuremath{\mathsf{a}}$

-Journalism
+College faculty member.
+Instructional Hours: 1 - 3

+JOURNALISM